-PCM is an endemic airborne fungal Paracoccidioidomycosis infection is limited to central and South America.
-It is not more Regions of lowest incidence frequent in HIV-infected Regions of moderate incidence Regions of highest incidence individuals but the clinical course in co-infected patients tends to be more severe.
-In a 2009 retrospective case control study, the mortality in HIV positive PCM patients was 12.2% (directly attributable to PCM, 24.4% allcause mortality) compared to 6% in HIV negative PCM patients (Morejon, 2009).
+Paracoccidioidomycosis (PCM) also occurs in some patients with HIV and AIDS.
+PCM is an endemic airborne fungal infection is limited to central and South America.
+It is not more frequent in HIV-infected individuals but the clinical course in co-infected patients tends to be more severe.
+In a 2009 retrospective case control study, the mortality in HIV positive PCM patients was 12.2% (directly attributable to PCM, 24.4% all-cause mortality) compared to 6% in HIV negative PCM patients (Morejon, 2009).
 PCM has been adopted by the WHO as a Neglected Tropical Disease.